kiing-dom/kiing-dom/README.md

 ### Dominion Gbadamosi
-Been experimenting a lot with integrating ML into my backend projects and documenting the process.
+Been experimenting a lot with integrating ML pipelines into my backend projects and documenting the process.

 Currently unemployed but building my skills daily.